Product Description

 About this DIY Kintsugi Repair Kit

-This DIY Kintsugi Kit has everything that you need to fix broken pottery.
+This DIY Kintsugi Repair Kit has everything that you need to fix broken pottery.
 Kintsugi Repair is a form of Japanese art, not just a DIY repair method.
 Kintsugi (also known as Kintsukuroi) literally translates as “golden joinery”.
 Kintsugi repair has a long history which was practiced by our ancestors from Edo era (year 1603–).

 The technique used is a strong lacquer resin that has been sprinkled with powered gold.
-With our DIY Kintsugi Kit, you will repair in a traditional method using real Urushi lacquers without any artificial materials like glue.
+With our DIY Kintsugi kit, you will repair in a traditional method using real Urushi lacquers without any artificial materials like glue.
 With the Kintsugi Repair Kit, it is possible to effectively repair damaged pottery/porcelain.
 The resulting repaired pottery will be both visually appealing and durable as well.

 The Japanese have been using lacquering techniques for approximately 9,000 years, and this skill and art form is still valued to this day.
 Try it for yourself, and you will discover that Kintsugi can be both relaxing and rewarding.
 With this kit, you can repair dozens of broken potteries, or break them on purpose just to decorate them!
 Now with our easy-to-read English instruction manual, anyone can make beautiful kintsugi-art!
 Urushi lacquer is heatproof up to 100 to 120 Celsius.